Mexican Fascist Party

-The Mexican Fascist Party (Partido Fascista Mexicano) was a very minor political party founded in Mexico City in December of 1922 by Gustavo Sáenz de Sicilia.
+The Mexican Fascist Party (Partido Fascista Mexicano) was a very minor political party founded in Mexico City in December 1922 by Gustavo Sáenz de Sicilia.
 Officially based upon Italian Fascism, the party members drafted a manifesto entitled Manifiesto del Partido Fascista Mexicano a la Nación.

 History

 The party was formed largely in opposition to the effects of the Mexican Revolution by urban and rural middle-class supporters who opposed socialism and agrarian reform who saw fascism as an alternative.
 The party's base of supporters were largely conservative, Catholic, and antirevolutionary.

-The organization was established in Xalapa, Veracruz approximately one month following the March on Rome, much to the displeasure of local politicians.
+The organization was established in Xalapa, Veracruz, approximately one month following the March on Rome, much to the displeasure of local politicians.

 In an interview with Carleton Beals in February 1923, Sáenz de Sicilia claimed the party had amassed 100,000 members.
 This claim was exaggerated as membership for the party peaked at approximately 400 in early 1923.